Accurate trajectory alignment in cold-atom interferometers with separated laser beams: Point Source Analysis

 In case of a relatively large mirror misalignments, the contrast of the interferometer becomes significantly reduced as a result of destructive averaging of the velocity-dependent phase shifts (see Fig.~\ref{fig:contrast_ZY} for $\sim 80$ actuator steps).
 The total phase shift can thus be hardly extracted from the integrated atomic signal.
 However, as the velocity distribution of the atoms closely resembles that of a point source after our long expansion time, the initial velocity of each atom is directly mapped onto its position in the detection region.
 This opens the possibility to resolve velocity-dependent phase shifts, as it has been done in previous studies by means of imaging techniques with a camera~\cite{Dickerson2013,Hoth2016}.
 Here we apply this technique, known as point-source interferometry (PSI), in the case of fluorescence detection.

 As explained in section \ref{subsec:detection_system}, our detection scheme does not discriminate the position of the atom within the light sheets such that all velocity classes along $x$- and $y$-axes contribute to the signal.
-We thus model the detected signals as
+We thus model the detected signals with time-of-flight profiles for probability ($S_{P}(t)$) and total atom number ($S_{N}(t)$) as

 with

 where $\bar{v}_{z}(t)$ is the initial vertical velocity of an atom that arrives at the center of the detection region at time $t$, and $v_{z0}$ is the center of the launched velocity distribution~\cite{footnoteModel}.
 The integration goes over the initial velocities of the atoms governed by the distribution function $f(\vec{v})=f(v_x,v_y,v_z)$.
 The details of the exact form of distribution chosen to model the data are given in appendix \ref{sec:appendix_vel_distrib}.
 In the limit of $\delta\theta_{y,z}\rightarrow 0$ the phase shift in Eq.~\eqref{eq:velocity_theta_deltaPhi} becomes velocity-independent, and we recover the simple proportionality relations for the integrated signals considered so far: